-The unincorporated Village of Tetlin (2015 pop.
-120 AK DOL estimate) is home to the federally recognized Native Village of Tetlin tribe governed by its Indian Reorganization Act (IRA) Council.
+The unincorporated Village of Tetlin (2020 pop.
+223) is home to the federally recognized Native Village of Tetlin tribe governed by its Indian Reorganization Act (IRA) Council.

 The people of Tetlin are Upper Tanana Athabascans with approximately 400 members.
 The Village of Tetlin consists of 97.4% Alaska Native or part Native.
 The predominant lifestyle of Tetlin is traditional subsistence activities (i.e., hunting, fishing, harvesting).
 Employment is limited to government and some seasonal mining.